lydialouise/reelnow-api/docs/api/genres_delete-a-genre.md

 # markdownlint-disable
 # vale  off
 layout: default
-title: Get details for a specific genre
+title: Update a genre
 parent: The `genre` resource
 nav_order:
 has_children: false
 has_toc: true
 # tags used by AI files
-description: GET a specific `genre` resource in the database
+description: DELETE a `genre` resource in the database
 tags:
     - api
 categories: